TedLeRoy/katacoda-scenarios/hello-world/step1.md

 We'll add a user, _bob_ to Terminal 1 with the `adduser` command.

+**Click on the code snippet below to execute it on Terminal Host 1**

 `adduser bob`{{execute T1}}

 **Click in the Terminal Host 1 window to the right**